Almaz program: Almaz-2

-Almaz-2 (Almaz-1V) – Not flown.
+Almaz-2, or Almaz-1V, was not flown.
 It had a new radar that would have provided a resolution of 5 to 7 meters.
 In addition, an optical-electronic payload on the station would have been capable of producing imagery with a resolution of 2.5 to 4 meters.

 Legacy

 The heritage of the Almaz space station program continues into the present, as in the International Space Station and in the Tianhe core module of the Tiangong space station.

 DOS space station cores

 The DOS (Durable Orbital Station) space station core modules were based on the Almaz-OPS hull design, which was mated by Sergei Korolev's organization OKB-1 with their own Soyuz-derived subsystems.
 OKB-1 was at that time in competition with the designer of the Almaz, Vladimir Chelomei's organization OKB-52, and was thereby able to short-cut the development time for the first space station and beat OKB-52, which had started design work much earlier.

 DOS space station cores derived since 1971 from the Almaz-OPS hull design include: